ai-bhatta/Market-Sentiment-Analysis/README.md

 - **Neutral**: Factual or balanced information

 The sentiment index is calculated as: `(Positive - Negative) * 100`, ranging from -100 (extremely bearish) to +100 (extremely bullish).

-## Contributing

-This is an academic project for Year 4 university coursework.
-Contributions, suggestions, and feedback are welcome.

 ## License